Agnessofia/coda22/11_quanteda_E4.md

 ## Introduction

-In this tutorial we are going to perform some deeper analysis of Brazilian presidential pre-candidates, searching for patterns of words, `@handles` and `#hashtags` patterns.
-The first analysis brings some extra comments on the concepts behind the codes, while the following just extends the same analysis to the other two pre-candidates.
+In this tutorial we are going to perform some deeper analysis of Chilean presidents, searching for patterns of words, `@handles` and `#hashtags` patterns.
+The analysis brings some extra comments on the concepts behind the codes.

 # Packages